MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 ﻿---
-title: How to test localized products
+title: How to perform localization testing
 description: Defining a process for localization testing, identifying tools that can help with testing, and creating test data help ensure that testing identifies issues.
 author: m-kauppinen
 ms.author: v-mikau